csiro-robotics/Uncertainty-LPR/README.md

 2. Line 10: Change path to your conda installation
 3. Line 11: Replace environment name with your conda environment
-4. Line 15: Replace with your UncertaintyAwareLidar root directory
+4. Line 15: Replace with your Uncertainty-LPR root directory

 The `batch_size` and `batch_size_limit` may need to be changed to account for available GPU memory, and can be modified directly in the bash files under `scripts/`.
 Other changes to the network architecture can be changed via the configuration files under `config/eval_datasets/` or directly in the bash scripts as input arguments.
 See `config/default.yaml` for adjustable parameters.